Gravitational Waves sourced by Gauge Fields during Inflation: Acknowledgements

 \section{Acknowledgements}

 The authors thank Chiara Caprini and Lucas Pinol for insightful discussions and helpful comments.
 M. Teuscher thanks the University of Geneva for hospitality.
-Part of this work was achieved through the IDEX grant from the Université Grenoble-Alpes.
+Part of this work was supported by the IDEX grant from the Université Grenoble-Alpes.